caniko/BiKiPy/documentation/source/features/attention.rst

 The filter has two rules (logical AND) that signify the specimen being close enough to the object for observation:

 #.
 The nose has to be in the vicinity of the object defined by a maximum normal distance.
 The maximum normal distance is defined by the user.
 #.
-The eye center has to be outside of the confines of the object.
+The ear center has to be outside of the confines of the object.

 Gaze filter
 -----------